Combinatorics of Hurwitz degenerations and tropical realizability

 Piecewise linear functions and piecewise linear maps will arise for us as tropicalizations of meromorphic functions on Riemann surfaces and maps between Riemann surfaces, respectively.
-However, not all such maps are relevant.
-The {\it balancing condition} identifies a subset of such functions.

-\begin{definition} A piecewise linear function $F\colon\Gamma\to\RR$ is called {\it balanced} or {\it harmonic} if at every point $p$ on $\Gamma$, the sum of the outgoing slopes of $F$ along edges and rays based at $p$ is $0$. \end{definition}
+However, not all such maps are relevant to geometry.
+The {\it balancing condition} identifies a subset of such functions. \begin{definition} A piecewise linear function $F\colon \Gamma \to \mathbb{R}$ is called \emph{balanced} or \emph{harmonic} if, at every vertex $v$ of $\Gamma$, the sum of the slopes of $F$ along the tangent directions at $v$ is $0$. \end{definition}

-Balanced functions are analogues of rational functions on curves.
-The parallel notion of maps between Riemann surfaces is recorded in the next two definitions.
+Balanced functions are the tropical analogues of rational functions on algebraic curves.
+The corresponding notion for maps between tropical curves is recorded next.